YanickKi/QuantVarEntHam/docs/src/index.md

 ```
 git clone git@gitlab.dlr.de:ma-kind/QuantVarEntHam.git
 ```
-and navigate in to the folder `QuantVarEntHam`.
+and navigate into the folder `QuantVarEntHam`.
 Add the package via the package manager
 ```
 ] add .
 ```
-Test wether the installation was succesfull in the REPL
+Test whether the installation was succesfull in the REPL
 ```jldoctest
 julia> using QuantVarEntHam